 Beer connoisseurs may raise their heads, but it's a useful, albeit bland drink.
 Miller Light is a classic light beer, and it's one of the best to drink if you want something cold and can be drunk decently.
 Unfortunately, Miller Lite is a one-trick pony.
 His frontal coldness and ease of sipping are all he really has going for him.

 Under the hood, Miller Lite is a bit messy, has a lot of corn syrup and has a strange, almost metallic aftertaste.
-Michelob Light may be overshadowed by its cousin, the Michelob Ultra, who cares about carbohydrates, but this light beer has much more to offer in terms of flavor than Ultra can offer.
+Michelob Light may be overshadowed by its cousin, Michelob Ultra, which cares about carbohydrates, but this light beer has much more to offer in terms of flavor than Ultra can offer.
 First, it reaches that coveted point between ketogenic and savory, with a rich caramel flavor that rivals other light beers.
 In fact, you can sample hops and luxurious caramel notes in every sip.

 Our pick for the best beer overall is Peace Tree Blonde Fatale (seen at Go Puff) because it has the perfect balance of citrus, hops and sweetness.
 It truly represents a high quality beer in the category of Belgian-style artisanal blondes.
 Second, we don't review light versions of beers.
 For example, Bud Light was ranked as one of the best beers, as were Miller Lite, Corona Light and Heineken Light.